stephanierudolph/CS-330-PLP/Data Types and Naming Conventions.md

 -Dictionary: a data type that has a key-value pairing `var dictionaryExample: Dictionary<String, Int> = [“keyOne”: 0, “keyTwo”: 1]`

+# Naming Conventions
-### Here are some important things to know about data types:
+## Here are some important things to know about data types:

 1. Variable names can start with a letter, underscore, or dollar sign.
 2. Variable names can NOT start with a number.